Ever look at dirty truck exhaust?

 Particle pollution is produced through two separate processes—mechanical and chemical.

-By contrast, chemical processes in the atmosphere create most of the tiniest fine and ultrafine particles.
-Combustion sources burn fuels and emit gases.
-These gases can vaporize and then condense to become a particle of the same chemical compound.
-Or, they can react with other gases or particles in the atmosphere to form a particle of a different chemical compound.
+By contrast, chemical processes in the atmosphere create most of the tiniest fine and ultrafine particles in the air.
+Some particles have precursors that are gases emitted by burning fuels or other human activity or by natural resources.
+These gases can oxidize and then condense to become a particle of a simple chemical compound.
+Or, they can react with other gases or particles in the atmosphere to form a particle of a different chemical or multiple chemical compounds.
 Particles formed by this latter process come from the reaction of elemental carbon (soot), heavy metals, sulfur dioxide (SO2), nitrogen oxides (NOx) and volatile organic compounds with water and other compounds in the atmosphere.
-55 Burning fossil fuels in factories, power plants, steel mills, smelters, diesel- and gasoline-powered motor vehicles (cars and trucks) and equipment generate a large part of the raw materials for fine particles.
-So does burning wood in residential fireplaces and wood stoves or burning agricultural fields or forests.
+56 Burning fossil fuels in factories, power plants, diesel- and gasoline-powered motor vehicles (cars and trucks) and equipment generate a large part of the raw materials for fine particles.
+Other sources include burning wood in residential fireplaces and wood stoves or wildfires.

 With so many sources of particles, researchers want to know if some particles pose greater risk than others.
 Researchers are exploring possible differences in health effects of the sizes of particles and particles from different sources, such as diesel particles from trucks and buses or sulfates from coal-fired power plants.
 Recent studies have tried to answer this question.
 So far, the answers are complicated.

-Some studies have found different kinds of particles may have greater risk for different health outcomes.
+Some studies have found different kinds of particles may have greater risk for different health outcomes.58,59,60

-Other studies have identified the challenges of exploring all the kinds of particles and their health effects with the limited monitoring across the nation.60 Some particles serve as carriers for other chemicals that are also toxic, so determining which are the most toxic remains hard.61
+Other studies have identified the challenges of exploring all the kinds of particles and their health effects with the limited monitoring across the nation.61 Some particles serve as carriers for other chemicals that are also toxic, so determining which are the most toxic remains hard.62

 The best evidence shows that having less of all types of particles in the air leads to better health and longer lives.